LandRegistry/land-registry-elements/README.md

 ### Doing

 ### MVP
+- Split detail pattern
+- Fix bug on landing form with radios
 - When ticking components on the homepage, output the necessary URL to generate the build to make it easier for users who are using the pattern library via GET requests

 ### Questions and issues